mavdsilva/mumbai-aqi-predictor/README.md

 - [ ] **SMS Alerts:** Integrated push notifications via Twilio for emergency pollution spikes.
 - [ ] **PWA Support:** Make the application installable on mobile devices for ease of access.

----
-*Built with ❤️ for the Google Solution Challenge.*